 Tree work applications

-Trees can be protected by tree preservation orders or conservation area legislation, issued by the local planning authority, and securing planning consent for appropriate tree management can be difficult.
-All of the consultants at Treecall Consulting have vast local government experience and can help by producing reports to support any application for tree work.
+Trees can be protected by tree preservation orders or if they are growing within a conservation area and securing planning consent for appropriate tree management can sometimes be difficult.
+All the consultants at Treecall Consulting have experience as local authority tree officers and can help by presenting the case for your tree work application.

-Before a local planning authority confirms a TPO, they must consider all written representations that have been made.
-Treecall Consulting can provide advice on objecting to a TPO and whether we can support you in the process.
-Our consultants have extensive knowledge of the procedures that the local planning authority are required to follow, the guidelines provided by the Secretary of State and can increase your chances of a successful objection.
+When a new TPO is made, it is only in force provisionally and the local planning authority must consider all objections received before they can make it permanent.
+Treecall Consulting can provide advice on objecting to a TPO and whether we can support you in this process.
+Our consultants have extensive experience of assessing the amenity value of trees and knowledge of the procedures that the local planning authority are required to follow and can increase your chances of a successful objection.

 Local authority support

 Numbers of tree work applications can vary significantly throughout the year and staff shortages can also make it difficult to determine all applications within statutory time frames.
-Extensive experience in the assessment of applications enables Treecall Consulting to provide a professional service that will help manage backlogs.
+Our extensive experience in the assessment of applications enables Treecall Consulting to provide a professional service that will help you to manage backlogs.